-In Solid Oxide Electrolysis (SOXE), for example, Ceramatec oxygen transport membrane (OTM) technologies take advantage of zirconia’s ion-conducting properties to create a flow of oxygen ions from an air source at a cathode across the electrolyte membrane to an anode.
+In Solid Oxide Electrolysis (SOXE), for example, oxygen transport membrane (OTM) technologies take advantage of engeered ceramics' ion-conducting properties to create a flow of oxygen ions from an air source at a cathode across the electrolyte membrane to an anode.

 When the O2- ions reach the anode, they release electrons as they combine with the fuel (e.g. CO and H2).
 These electrons then flow in an electrical current, directly creating usable electrical power rather than requiring a heat engine to convert the energy.

 The process can also be reversed.
-CoorsTek R&D company Ceramatec is working with NASA on the MOXIE project for the 2020 Mission to apply its active ceramic membrane technology to generate high-purity oxygen (O2) from the abundant, indigenous carbon dioxide (CO2) in Mars' atmosphere.
+NASA's MOXIE project for the 2020 Mission is using active ceramic membrane technology to generate high-purity oxygen (O2) from the abundant, indigenous carbon dioxide (CO2) in Mars' atmosphere.

 Sodium Ion Based Alternatives to Batteries